 For instance, if Landing Page A gets 1,000 visits and 10 of those people filled out the form and converted into leads, that’s a 1% conversion rate.

 If Landing Page B gets 1,000 visits and converts 50 into leads that would be a well-performing page that you’d want to replicate.
 You would just need to figure out the difference between the two pages and optimize Landing Page A.

-This free eBook is great for getting started with A/B testing.
+This free eBook from HubSpot is great for getting started with A/B testing.

 Add Forms to High Traffic Areas